penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-30-turing/index.md

 But also, I've lurked on Reddit and other forums for many years and I've always looked up to people who are active in programming communities, and it is slightly weird, but also gratifying, to find that I'm now one of these people (in some circles, at least).

 Anyway, given that this feels almost like the end of a chapter, I thought I'd write a little bit (or a lot) about my thoughts on the entire thing.
-I'll also have a talk on Turing.jl at JuliaCon 2026, so this might turn out to be a sneak peek of the contents (but who knows).
+I'll also have a talk on Turing at JuliaCon 2026, so this might turn out to be a sneak peek of the contents (but who knows).

 ## Things that went well (code)